dentarg/auth0-blog/_posts/2017-05-11-emberjs-authentication-tutorial.markdown

 ...
 ```

 What happens if we don't send an `access_token`?
 Go ahead and remove the Authorization header.
-Make the request a plain get request that doesn't send any JWT to the backend.
+Make a plain get request that doesn't send any JWT to the backend.

 Aha, we get a blank page.
-The Chrome Dev tools shows us that we are unauthorized to make that request.
+The Chrome Dev tools screaming at us like:

 ![Unauthorized](https://cdn.auth0.com/blog/emberjsauth/401unauthorized.png)
 _401 Unauthorized_

-You have just successfully built a **Vuejs 2** app and added authentication to it!

 **Important API Security Note:** Anytime you intend using Auth0 authentication to authorize _API requests_, note that you'll need to use [a different flow depending on your use case](https://auth0.com/docs/api-auth/which-oauth-flow-to-use).
-Auth0 `idToken` should only be used on the client-side.
+Auth0 `id_token` should only be used on the client-side.
 [Access tokens should be used to authorize APIs](https://auth0.com/blog/why-should-use-accesstokens-to-secure-an-api/).
 You can read more about [making API calls with Auth0 here](https://auth0.com/docs/apis).

 ## Conclusion

 You have just successfully built an **EmberJS 2** app and added authentication to it.
 To be honest, Ember has a steep learning curve.
-It takes a while to navigate where to find different files and where to put certain logic but once you get a hang of it, then it becomes a [Saber](http://www.dictionary.com/browse/saber) for architecting and building ambitious web applications.
+It takes a while to navigate where to find different files and put certain logic but once you get a hang of it, then it becomes a [Saber](http://www.dictionary.com/browse/saber) for architecting and building ambitious web applications.

 In addition, Auth0 can help secure your **EmberJS** apps with more than just username-password authentication.
 It provides features like [multifactor auth](https://auth0.com/docs/multifactor-authentication), [anomaly detection](https://auth0.com/docs/anomaly-detection), [enterprise federation](https://auth0.com/docs/identityproviders), [single sign on (SSO)](https://auth0.com/docs/sso), and more.
 [Sign up](javascript:signup\(\)) today so you can focus on building features unique to your app.